Module 0440: Syntax and the Syntax to Describe Syntax

 The above example is a rule to expand token1 to token2 followed by the word “blah” verbatim.
 You can consider the symbol ::= to mean “can expand to”.

-With this notation, now we define the following rules:
+With this notation, we now define the following rules:

-In the concise representation, the vertical bar symbol | is used to separate the alternatives to expand the token on the left-hand side of the “::=” symbol.
+In this concise representation, the vertical bar symbol | is used to separate the alternatives to expand the token on the left-hand side of the “::=” symbol.
+While more concise, this syntax specification does not identify the individual productions R1 to R5.

 Let us consider how the sentence “John and Ali and Chang” is considered syntactically correct as the token friends.